Basico-PS/AutomationOrchestrator/README.md

 The purpose of the Automation Orchestrator is to offer a well-functioning, fully customizable web server application to trigger and schedule scripts.
 The Automation Orchestrator can run as a fully local server only available on the local host accessible via a browser or as a server available in your protected internal network accessible via a browser.

 Feature highlights out-of-the-box:
+- Authentication & Authorization
+  - Groups
+  - Users
-- Groups and User Setup
+- Setup
+  - Bots
+  - Apps
+  - Botflows
+- Notifications
+  - SMTP accounts
+- Triggers
+  - Email IMAP Triggers
+  - Email Outlook Triggers
   - File Triggers
   - Schedule Triggers
-- Email IMAP Triggers
-- Email Outlook Triggers
+- Execution Log
   - Queue Functionality with License Awareness and Botflow Priorities
-- Execution Log
-- Email SMTP Notifications

 ## Installation